-ships in the Navy.
-As a general rule to avoid potential statistical distortions, comparisons of the number of ships in the is the total number of active ships in the fleet, which is not the same as the total number of battle force ships.
+50 Some publications have stated that the Navy reached a peak of 594 ships at the end of FY1987.
+This figure, however, is the total number of active ships in the fleet, which is not the same as the total number of battle force ships.
 The battle force ships figure is the number used in government discussions of the size of the Navy.
 In recent years, the total number of active ships has been larger than the total number of battle force ships.
 For example, the Naval History and Heritage Command (formerly the Naval Historical Center) states that as of November 16, 2001, the Navy included a total of 337 active ships, while the Navy states that as of November 19, 2001, the Navy included a total of 317 battle force ships.
-Comparing the total number of active ships in one year to the total number of battle force ships in another year is thus an apples-to-oranges comparison that in this case overstates the decline since FY1987 in the number of

-Navy over time should use, whenever possible, a single counting method.
+Comparing the total number of active ships in one year to the total number of battle force ships in another year is thus an apples-to-oranges comparison that in this case overstates the decline since FY1987 in the number of ships in the Navy over time should use, whenever possible, a single counting method.